Maximize Productivity While Working From Home

 Ultimately, you will decide what works for you; your personal habits and strengths.
-Our five are flexible guidelines to be adjusted.
+Our five are meant as flexible guidelines to be adjusted to suit you.

 You may be a night-owl who finds focusing on one thing for the whole day helps you focus better, or someone who finds switching between tasks more regularly helps you stay focused.